owncloud/ocis/.github/pull_request_template.md

 To make it possible for us to get your change reviewed and merged please carefully fill out the requested information below.

-Please note that any kind of change needs first be submitted to the master branch which holds the next version of ownCloud.
+Please note that any kind of change needs first be submitted to the master branch which holds the next version of OCIS.

 Please set the following labels: